-Volumes and folders with a green highlight are included in their entirety in the migration.
-Volumes and folders highlighted in light yellow have individual files included in the migration.
-If there is no highlight, no part of the volume or folder is included in the migration.
+Volumes and folders with a green highlight are included completely.
+Volumes and folders highlighted in light yellow are included partially, with individual files or folders included.
+If there is no highlight, no part of the volume or folder is included.
 To modify the items selected, highlight a volume, folder, or file and click Add Rule.
-You can also enter a rule, including a wildcard specification, manually.
 Specify if you want to Include or Exclude the item.
 Also, specify if you want the rule to be recursive, which indicates the rule should automatically be applied to the subdirectories of the specified path.
 If you do not select Recursive, the rule will not be applied to subdirectories.